roger-weber/mmir-unibasel-hs25/README.md

 ## Exercises

-The quiz app provides multiple choice questions about the content of the course ordered by chapters.
-There are two modes
+The [quiz application](https://roger-weber.github.io/mmir-unibasel-hs25/) offers multiple choice questions covering the course content, organized by chapter.
+It provides two modes:
-- Learn Mode: answer questions until you answer all correctly
+- Learn Mode: continue answering questions until all are answered correctly
-- Test Mode: answer questions and see how well you did
+- Test Mode: complete a set of questions and receive your score

+New questions are added as we progress in the course.

+> **Note**
-The quiz app runs local in your browser and does not store or track results.
+> The quiz application runs locally in your browser without storing or tracking results.
 The source code is available in this repository.
-If you have suggestions, let me know!
+Feel free to provide suggestions for improvements!